vishalkumar957039/container/BUILDING.md

 make all test integration
 ```

-Copy the binaries to `/usr/local/bin` and `/usr/local/libexec` (requires entering the an administrator password):
+Copy the binaries to `/usr/local/bin` and `/usr/local/libexec` (requires entering an administrator password):

 ```bash
 make install